MrGrappleMan/Fynelium-LX/core/LX/README.md

 ```
 Getting some errors is normal.
 Allow inhibiting shortcuts if requested.

-It expects that you have read this paragraph carefully and claims no responsibilty to any damage done to your system, which is highly unlikely in the first place.
+It expects that you have read the instructions carefully and claims no responsibilty to any damage done, but you can report bugs.
+This project's intended purpose is to have your system in a state with files preconfigured for a great user experience,
+For a unified distribution with the intent of fulfilling consumer/user usage without having technical experience or using terminals.

 Prioritize Flatpaks over Native packages.
 Flatpaks are for user apps, mainly GUIs.
 It makes sense for things like libreoffice, Blanket or something like that.